cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 a KDF for the remainder of HPKE, and {{domain-separation}} for the rationale of the labels.

-{::comment}
-[rfced] Please clarify "of is".
-Do you want to update the text to match the sentence that is earlier in the same paragraph?

-Original:
-   For X25519 and X448, the
-   size "Ndh" of is equal to 32 and 56, respectively (see [RFC7748], Section 5).

-Perhaps:
-   For X25519 and X448, the size "Ndh" of the Diffie-Hellman shared secret is equal to 32 and 56, respectively (see [RFC7748], Section 5).

-Or (simply remove "of"):
-   For X25519 and X448, the size "Ndh" is equal to 32 and 56,
-   respectively (see [RFC7748], Section 5).
-{:/comment}

 For the variants of DHKEM defined in this document, the size `Nsecret` of the KEM shared secret is equal to the output length of the hash function underlying the KDF.
 For P-256, P-384, and P-521, the size `Ndh` of the Diffie-Hellman shared secret is equal to 32, 48, and 66, respectively, corresponding to the x-coordinate of the resulting elliptic curve point {{IEEE1363}}.
-For X25519 and X448, the size `Ndh` of is equal to 32 and 56, respectively (see {{?RFC7748}}, Section 5).
+For X25519 and X448, the size `Ndh` is equal to 32 and 56, respectively (see {{?RFC7748}}, Section 5).

-It is important to note that the `AuthEncap()` and `AuthDecap()` functions of the DHKEM variants defined in this document are vulnerable to key compromise impersonation (KCI).
+It is important to note that the `AuthEncap()` and `AuthDecap()` functions of the DHKEM variants defined in this document are vulnerable to key-compromise impersonation (KCI).
 This means the assurance that the KEM shared secret was generated by the holder of the private key `skS` does not hold if the recipient private key `skR` is compromised.
 See {{sec-properties}}